 You end up working just as hard, but without the power of a compelling dream, the ceiling on your potential is unnecessarily limited.

 This begs the question; how do you know if the dream behind your business is motivating enough?
 In my experience, there are 3 very good indicators.

-- One way you know, is by how enthusiastic and driven you feel regarding your business.
+- One way to know, is by how enthusiastic and driven you feel regarding your business.
 Compelling dreams bring energy and optimism.
-Average dreams bring frustration and pessimism.
+Average ambitions bring frustration and pessimism.